Mamas worldwide can relate to having a constant stream of to-dos and don’t forgets running through their heads.

 I can completely relate to an older article – a post that went viral in 2014.
-It was written by a busy mama, M. Blazoned, who shared her thoughts about her role as the default parent and the stress she was feeling.
+It was written by a busy mother, M. Blazoned, who shared her thoughts about her role as the default parent and the stress she was feeling.

-In many cases, even when mamas have partners who are incredibly supportive and helpful, they still find the bulk of the mental work related to organisation, wellness or medical care, nutrition, and education falls on them.
+In many cases, even when mamas have partners who are incredibly supportive and helpful, they still find the bulk of the mental load related to organisation, wellness or medical care, nutrition, and education falls on them.

 My husband is incredibly hands-on.
 He’ll contribute in any and every area.
 However, when our daughter had some red flags for a health issue related to her head, he replied, “She has a head, she’s fine!”

 It was obviously sarcasm (he really does care about our children’s health), but it properly illustrated our roles, in terms of mental load.
 I am the parent who stresses, worries, and spends hours reading about conditions and specialists.